 Does the Holy Spirit Know When Jesus Will Return?

 One question that various individuals have submitted to Apologetics Press in recent years involves the Second Coming of Christ and the omniscience of the Holy Spirit.
-If the Holy Spirit is God (Acts 5:3-4), and thus omniscient (Psalm 139), both Christians and non-Christians have inquired why Jesus said about His return, “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father” (Mark 13:32, emp. added)?
+If the Holy Spirit is God (Acts 5:3-4) and thus omniscient (Psalm 139), why did Jesus say about His return, “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father” (Mark 13:32, emp. added)?
 Why would the “Father alone” (Matthew 24:36, NASB) be aware of the time of Jesus’ Second Coming?
-Does this exclude the Holy Spirit?
+Does this awareness exclude the Holy Spirit?

-It has been suggested that, similar to how, Jesus chose not to know some things while on Earth, including the date of His return, perhaps the Holy Spirit also willingly restricted Himself to some degree during the first century (see Holding, 2012).
+It has been suggested that, similar to how Jesus chose not to know certain information while on Earth, including the date of His return, perhaps the Holy Spirit also willingly restricted Himself to some degree during the first century (see Holding, 2012).
 Perhaps the special role of the Holy Spirit in the first century in regards to spiritual and miraculous gifts (Acts 2:38; 1 Corinthians 12:7), special revelation (John 14:26; 16:13), divine inspiration (2 Timothy 3:16), intercession (Romans 8:26), etc., is somewhat similar to the role that Christ played.
 That is, could it be that both God the Son and God the Spirit voluntarily restricted their knowledge on Earth in the first century?
 And thus, could that be why Jesus said, “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father” (Mark 13:32, emp. added)?
-Considering that more than a few Christians and scholars believe that even God the Father may freely choose to limit His own knowledge of certain things (cf. Brents, 1874, pp. 74-87; Camp, n.d.), many would likely not hesitate to explain Mark 13:32 and Matthew 24:36 by contending that the Holy Spirit freely limited His knowledge for a time regarding Christ’s return.
+Considering that a number of Christians and scholars believe that even God the Father may freely choose to limit His own knowledge of certain things (cf. Brents, 1874, pp. 74-87; Camp, n.d.), many would likely explain Mark 13:32 and Matthew 24:36 by contending that the Holy Spirit freely limited His knowledge for a time regarding Christ’s return.

 Rather than quickly dismiss the omniscience of the Holy Spirit during a particular period of time in human history, a better explanation exists: expressions such as “no one,” “only,” “except,” “all,” etc. are oftentimes used in a limited sense.
 Consider what Paul revealed in Romans 3: “Jews and Greeks…are all under sin.
 As it is written: ‘There is none righteous, no, not one….
 They have all turned aside… there is none who does good, no, not one” (vss.
 9,10,12, emp. added).
 In this passage, Paul was stressing the fact that “all have sinned and fall short of the glory of God” (Romans 3:23), but he was using these inclusive and exclusive terms (e.g., “all,” “none”) in a somewhat limited sense.
 Paul was obviously not including Jesus in this passage, as elsewhere he wrote that Jesus “knew no sin” (2 Corinthians 5:21; cf. Hebrews 4:15; 1 Peter 1:19).
 Neither was he including infants (see Butt, 2003), the mentally challenged, or angels.
 Who then has sinned?
 All humans of an accountable mind and age (see Miller, 2003), with the obvious exception being the sinless Son of God.